MoD: Another tactical UAV of Armenia was destroyed | News.az

 - Azerbaijan

-On July 22 in the evening, the units of the armed forces of Armenia, using the tactical unmanned aerial vehicle (UAV) "X-55", attempted to carry out a reconnaissance flight over the positions of the units of the Azerbaijan Army in the direction of Aghdam village of the Tovuz district on the Armenia-Azerbaijan state border.
+On July 29 in the evening, the units of the armed forces of Armenia, using the tactical unmanned aerial vehicle (UAV), attempted to carry out a reconnaissance flight over the positions of the units of the Azerbaijan Army in the direction of the Tovuz district on the Armenia-Azerbaijan state border.

 Another enemy’s UAV was also immediately detected and destroyed by Air Defense units of the Air Force of Azerbaijan.